-Our results show that banks from stressed European countries (the GIIPS countries, i.e., Greece, Ireland, Italy, Portugal, and Spain) realized the highest windfall gains after the OMT announcement due to their substantial amount of sovereign debt holdings from these countries.
+Our results show that banks with significant holdings of government bonds issued by stressed European countries (the GIIPS countries, i.e., Greece, Ireland, Italy, Portugal, and Spain) realized the highest windfall gains after the OMT announcement, which improved their equity capitalization and liquidity.
 Moreover, we document that the resulting improvement in bank health led to an increase in available loans to firms.5 Building on the methodology of Khwaja and Mian (2008), we find that, in the quarters following the OMT announcement, banks with higher windfall gains on their sovereign debt holdings increased loan supply to the corporate sector relatively more than banks with lower windfall gains, but only to existing borrowers (intensive margin).
 Conversely, we do not find any significant relation between a bank's windfall gains and its propensity to issue new loans to borrowers it did not have a prior relation with (extensive margin).

-4See Kane (1989), Peek and Rosengren (2005), Caballero, Hoshi, and Kashyap (2008), and Giannetti and Simonov (2013).
+4See Kane (1989), Peek and Rosengren (2005), Caballero et al. (2008), and Giannetti and Simonov (2013).